Updated July 2026

 Understanding asbestos in soil

-Asbestos in soil poses a significant risk due to its fibrous nature.
+Asbestos in soil is hazardous because fibres can become airborne when disturbed.
 Unlike solid asbestos materials used in buildings, asbestos in soil is not always easily recognisable.
-It can exist in various forms, such as friable asbestos fibres (airborne fibres), particles, or even larger non friable asbestos fragments.
-These hazardous fibres can become airborne when disturbed, potentially leading to inhalation and subsequent health issues.
+It can exist in various forms, such as friable asbestos fibres (airborne fibres), fine dust, small fibres, particles, or even larger non-friable asbestos fragments.

 Sources of asbestos contamination in soil